simonmichael/hledger/MANUAL.md

     $ hledger register checking --effective
     2010/02/19 movie ticket         assets:checking                $-10         $-10

+### Comments

+A semicolon in the journal file marks the start of a comment.
+You can write general comments between transactions like so:

+    ; a comment line.
+Whitespace before the ; is allowed.

+Or, you can write transaction- or posting-specific comments following the transaction's first line or the posting, on the same line and/or the immediately following lines (indented).
+Some examples:

+    2012/5/14 a transaction  ; a transaction comment
+      ; another comment for this transaction
+      posting1  ; a comment for posting 1
+      posting2
+      ; a comment for posting 2
+      ; another one

+A "metadata comment" is a comment containing a metadata key-value pair (tag), explained in the next section.

-### Metadata
+### Tags (metadata)

+You can attach any extra data you like to transactions and postings, as key-value pairs within a transaction or posting comment.
+Ledger calls these metadata, in hledger land I like to call them tags; they are the same thing.
+Here's how they work in hledger: the format is

+    ; NAME: VALUE

+where NAME is a word with no spaces in it and VALUE is the rest of the line, with leading and trailing whitespace trimmed (and it can be empty).

-Extra metadata (a keyword and value) or tags (just keywords) may be attached to transactions and postings by inserting one or more comment lines containing KEY:[VALUE].
-In the example below, the transaction has a `purpose` tag with value "`research`", and the expenses:cinema posting has the `fun` and `outing` tags.
+In the example below, the transaction has a `purpose` tag with value `research`, and the expenses:cinema posting has the `fun` and `outing` tags.

     1/1 movie ticket
       ; purpose: research